Regulatory Compliance

 United States Regulatory Classification (FDA)

 In the United States, the FDA regulates software as a medical device under the Federal Food, Drug, and Cosmetic Act.
-AttendMe qualifies as Non-Device Clinical Decision Support (CDS) software under the 21st Century Cures Act, Section 3060(a).
+AttendMe is designed to support a Non-Device Clinical Decision Support (CDS) posture under the 21st Century Cures Act, Section 3060(a), only when the deployed use case satisfies the applicable non-device CDS criteria.

 21st Century Cures Act Criteria

-For healthcare providers operating in the United States, AttendMe maintains HIPAA-aligned security measures to protect healthcare information.
-While AttendMe is designed as a research tool and is not intended to process Protected Health Information (PHI), we implement safeguards consistent with HIPAA requirements:
+For healthcare providers operating in the United States, AttendMe maintains HIPAA-aligned security measures for healthcare settings.
+AttendMe is designed as a research and evidence-support tool and does not accept Protected Health Information (PHI) or patient identifiers.
+We implement safeguards consistent with HIPAA requirements:

-• Physical Safeguards: SOC 2 Type II certified cloud providers with secure data centers
+- Physical Safeguards: cloud providers with secure data centers and SOC 2 Type II certified hosting where applicable

 Privacy Commitment

 AttendMe is committed to protecting the privacy and security of our users' information.
-While AttendMe is designed as a research tool and users should not input Protected Health Information (PHI), we maintain HIPAA-compliant security measures as part of our commitment to healthcare data protection.
+AttendMe is designed as a research tool and does not accept Protected Health Information (PHI) or patient identifiers.
+We maintain HIPAA-aligned safeguards as part of our commitment to healthcare data protection.
+Current application controls block common direct patient identifiers before normal chat processing.

 Important Notice About PHI